 If you want to see the un-normalized name, in the Document Details window click on the ellipses (2) next to the normalized assignee name.

 In this example, I have already clicked the ellipses for the Assignee Original (3).
-Notice that "Motorola, Inc." is spelled out completely and with punctuation.
+Notice that "UNITED STATES OF AMERICA AS REPRESENTED BY THE SECRETARY OF THE NAVY,THE" is spelled out completely and with punctuation.
 This is how it is written on this patent.
 The normalized name has no punctuation.

 Click the names in either the Assignee Cur. or Assignee Orig. fields (either normalized or not) to search for instances of that version of the name in the respective field.
 Clicking the name will bring up a new search results window with the correct search in the Refine Search panel.